 How to sell RVN

 If you want to sell your RVN holdings, the process you’ll need to follow is similar to that outlined in Step 3 above.
 Of course, you’ll need to make sure you enter your transaction details in the “Sell RVN” box rather than the “Buy RVN” box.
-At the time of writing (March 2018), RVN was only listed in a currency pairing with BTC, so you’ll need to exchange it for BTC and then work out how to trade those coins for the currency you want.
+If you don’t know the best place to sell RVN, compare exchanges to find one that fits your needs.

 How to mine RVN